aniqatc/css-100/entries/004/README.md

 **Timing within `@keyframes`**

-- Use `%` percentages to define the different time periods of the animation
+- I used `%` percentages to define the different time periods of the animation

 So, my largest circle started scaling earlier and my smallest circle started scaling later.
 I didn't use `animation-delay` or any other trick.
-I just specified that the `scale()` property would begin at different points of the 2-second animation.
+I just specified that the `scale()` property would begin at different points of the 2-second animation for each of the circles.

 **`transform` property**

-I used `position: absolute` to create a stacking context: by default (order of the DOM), the circles were stacked in the order I needed them to be.
+I used `position: absolute` to create a stacking context: by default (which is the order of the DOM), the circles were stacked in the order I needed them to be.
 However, I opted to not use directional properties that come with absolute positioning, instead, I used `transform: translate(-50%, -50%)`.
 I figured it was giving me exactly what I needed without having to calculate exact positions for each individual circle.

-My animation was using `scale()` so it was cancelling out my positioning handled by `translate()` so I had to include it in my animation declaration so that the scaling would happen from the correct position.
+My animation was using `scale()` so it was cancelling out my positioning handled by `translate()` so I had to include it in my animation declaration so that the scaling would happen from the correct, _translated_ position.

 **Custom Timing Functions**